Verchères (Province of Canada electoral district)

 Verchères was an electoral district of the Legislative Assembly of the Parliament of the Province of Canada, in Canada East, primarily south of Montreal.
 It was created in 1841, based on the previous electoral district of the same name for the Legislative Assembly of Lower Canada.

+In 1853, the provincial Parliament redrew the electoral map.
+The boundaries for Verchères were altered to some extent in the new map, which came into force for the 1854 general elections.

 Verchères was represented by one member in the Legislative Assembly.
 It was abolished in 1867, upon the creation of Canada and the province of Quebec.

 Boundaries

 Verchères electoral district was located primarily south of Montreal, on the south shore of the Saint Lawrence River and bordered by the Richelieu River (now in the Montérégie administrative district).

-It also included some communities on the western tip of the Island of Montreal.
+1841 to 1854

 The Union Act, 1840 merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.
 The Union Act provided that the pre-existing electoral boundaries of Lower Canada and Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

 The Lower Canada electoral district of Verchères was not altered by the Act.
 It was therefore continued with the same boundaries in the new Parliament.
 Those boundaries had been set by a statute of Lower Canada in 1829:

+1854 to 1867

+In 1853, the Parliament of the Province of Canada passed a new electoral map.
+The boundaries of Verchères were altered to some extent by the new map, which came into force in the general elections of 1854:

-Members of the Legislative Assembly
+Members of the Legislative Assembly (1841–1867)

-Verchères was represented by one member in the Legislative Assembly.
-The following were the members for Verchères.
+Verchères was a single-member constituency.

+The following were the members of the Legislative Assembly for Verchères.
+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.